-The TRE Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA under the oversight of the TRE Internal Audit function holder.
+The TRE Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA under the oversight of the TRE Internal Audit key function holder.
 Internal Audit is an independent function that provides objective challenge and assurance over TRE.
 Internal Audit supports TRE in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
 Those carrying out the Internal Audit function do not assume any other key functions.

-The Internal Audit function is supervised by the Risk & Audit Committee, with ultimate oversight provided by the Board and the Alleghany's Audit Committee.
-Rolling three-year audit plans are submitted annually to the Risk & Audit Committee and TRH Audit Committee for approval.
+The Internal Audit function is supervised by the Risk & Audit Committee and the TRH Audit Committee, with ultimate oversight provided by the TRE Board and Alleghany's Audit Committee.
+A rolling three-year audit plan is submitted annually to the Risk & Audit Committee and TRH Audit Committee for approval.
 Results of internal audits are distributed to TRE's senior management, the Risk & Audit Committee and to TRH's Audit Committee.
-Outstanding internal audit actions are tracked and progress reported to the Risk & Audit Committee and TRH Audit Committee.
+Outstanding internal audit actions are tracked, and progress reported to the Risk & Audit Committee and TRH Audit Committee.

-In addition to reporting into the Risk & Audit Committee, the Internal Audit function holds regular meetings with the International Head of Risk to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.
+In addition to reporting into the Risk & Audit Committee, the Internal Audit function holds regular meetings with the Head of Risk (International) to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.